Gianne97/Combline-cavity-filter-2856-MHz-bandwidth-30-MHz/README.md

 Files for the S-band INFN filter

 The folders are:
-- Plots, with the files needed for drawing the figures
+- Plots, containing the files needed for drawing the figures
 - TechDraws, containing the technical drawings of the realized prototype
 - CADmodel, containing the CST file for the simulation of the filter